About Us: HISTORY

 We value the support of our colleagues at the American Correctional Association and International Corrections and Prison Association.
 In 2010, Iota Theta Phi Fraternity® joined us to bring more volunteers and talent.

 Throughout all of the challenges and growth, our volunteers and donors continue to believe in our cause and effectiveness.
 None of our progress is possible without them.
-We are grateful for the generosity and financial support of family, friends, and long-term sponsors such as Armor Correctional Health Services, the Gilead Foundation and USAID/Haiti.
+We are grateful for the generosity and financial support of family, friends, and long-term sponsors such as Armor Correctional Health Services, the Gilead Foundation, USAID/Haiti the Elton John AIDS Foundation and AIDS Healthcare Foundation.
 We are careful stewards of each donation, grant or offer of assistance.

 The health of prisoners around the world has consequence for all of us.
 Infectious diseases respect neither the borders of prison walls, nor the borders of national shores.
 Adequate prisoner health not only controls infectious disease, but also contributes to safe, secure, and humane institutions - part of establishing a society of justice, prosperity and peace.
 We are proud of the steady progress toward that end, and our role in improving life for individuals and communities.